Jameskie4711/ATIERA2HR/README.md

-# HR2REV – Human Resource Management System
+# HR2REV – Atiera Hotel And Restaurant Management System Human Resource 2 Intellegent Succession Forecasting With Training Alignment using LibTorch Skill Prediction

 HR2REV is a Human Resource Management System designed to manage employee training, competencies, and HR-related records for hotel and restaurant operations.
 The system helps HR staff efficiently track employee development and performance.